gene-git/blog/git-keys/README.rst

 Installing from Key File
 ------------------------

-The key file for the first three download methods is the usual Openpgp text format (ascii armored version).
+The key is an OpenPGP public key, and beside for the WKD file which is binary, it is in the standard OpenPGP ascii armoreed text format.

 To install the key into your keyring once you have the file use :

 .. code:: bash